zaphyr-org/encrypt/README.md

 # ENCRYPT

-This repository contains a simple interface for encrypting and decrypting text via OpenSSL using AES-256 and AES-128 encryption.
+A convenient interface for encrypting and decrypting text via OpenSSL using AES-128 and AES-256 encryption.

 ## System Requirements